 Step by Step

-In this portion of the magazine, the reader will be given different guides to building a better blueprint for their train scenario.
+In this portion of the magazine, the reader will be given different guides to building a better blueprint for their train layout.

-This is the part that correlates the world of real trains with the model train universe for a more realistic flair to the modelling realm.
+This is the part that talks about the world of real trains within the model train universe which is obviously an awesome source of information and news.

 A section that displays the photos of rail enthusiasts and their spectacular array of designs.

-The magazine displays helpful hints, tips and tricks for both operations of model trains and creation of scenarios for the enjoyment of the hobbyist.
+The model railroad magazine displays helpful hints, tips and tricks for both model train operations as well as the creation of layouts for the enjoyment of the hobbyist.

-Digital Command Control is the part of the publication that introduces readers to the operation of the model train controls.
+Digital Command Control is the part of the publication that introduces readers to how to run your model train controls.

 Trains of Thought